FAQs on running the Boston Marathon® for a charity.

 7. Is there a training program and group runs?

-YES!
-CharityTeams has weekly long runs on Saturday mornings from Boston during the marathon season.
-We offer Tuesday night hill workouts on the hills of Newton.
 We also have monthly meetings on training, fundraising and guest speakers.
 Our SuperHero 17and HOP 21 training runs are popular with all charity runners - both are costumed runs on the Boston Marathon course.
 Runners are bused out onto the course CharityTeams is the premiere management service for small non profits in athletic fundraising.
 Our goal is to help you achieve success in all areas of your Boston Marathon opportunity and have a life changing experience doing it.

 8. Will there be fundraising support?